patogeno/wp-bs4seed-theme/README.md

 ## Interesting Code
 ### Configuration with prompted questions
-Check [config.js](config.js) that contains a script to ask and modify variables inside [config.json](config.json)
+Check [config.js](config.js) that contains a script to create enviroment variables inside .env.
-[config.json](config.json) is expected to contain important configuration variables.
+.env is expected to contain important configuration variables.
 For now, it only holds your theme slug and server folder.
 These are used in [gulpfile.js](gulpfile.js).

 ### Gulp tasks
 Gulp is great to automate tasks.
 The tasks currently programmed are: